- Fee assured

 Shelley completed her initial CFT training in 2013.
 Shelley has been supervised by Dr Chris Irons since 2015, and Kate Lucre since 2018.
 In 2018 she graduated with a Post Graduate Certificate in CFT, studying under Professor Paul Gilbert at the University of Derby.
 She continues to engage in a variety of training to develop and maintain her skills (e.g. CFT for Complex Trauma with Dr Deborah Lee).

 In terms of her DBT practice, Shelley was one of the first to be accredited by the Society for DBT in UK and Ireland.
 She has been supervised by Dr Janet Feigenbaum since 2008, completed DBT intensive training and a variety of training courses since this time (e.g. Emotion Regulation and Crisis Survival skills with Professor Marsha Linehan).
+She is also an accredited DBT supervisor for other therapists.

 In line with the ethos of CFT and DBT, Shelley believes that personal practice is essential.
 She is after all a human being first, understanding that life can be tricky and suffering universal.
 She therefore maintains focus on trying to cultivate mindfulness and compassion in her everyday life.